Coderik/portal-gun/docs/commands.rst

 Persistent Volumes
 ==================

 This section documents a group of commands that are used to manage persistent volumes.
-For information on how to configure attachment of persistent volumes to instances see :ref:`Portal Specification <portal_spec>` section.
+For information on how to configure attachment of persistent volumes to instances see :ref:`Portal Specification <portal_spec_volumes>` section.

 Create
 ------